-Responsibilities of the course director and deputy course director include ensuring:
+Responsibilities of the Course Director and Deputy Course Director include ensuring:

-- Programme development; - Promotion of the course to prospective students and funders; - Consideration of applications in collaboration with supervisory teams and the Head of Graduate School; - Evaluation of project proposals in liaison with the Head of Graduate School - Appropriate supervision of the proposed research topic; - The programme specification is updated, if required, annually and approved by the RDC; - The award and assessment regulations are reviewed and updated, if required, annually and approved by the RDC; - Appropriate in course assessments are organised and assessment criteria are communicated to students at the beginning of the course; - Constructive feedback, normally within 15 days unless otherwise agreed, and in an appropriate format; - Oral Examinations are overseen by acting as an Independent Chair; - the provision of mandatory training and induction to the course by liaising with the Graduate School; - Students are informed of the identities and the support available from Postgraduate Advisors; - That students are provided with a copy of the course handbook; - Regular meetings with student representatives; - Co-ordinate the production of an annual quality improvement report on the programme for the RDC and respond promptly to feedback on the programme; - The preparation of the self- evaluation document for the periodic review of the course; - The external examiner is kept updated on the MRes and has timely access to documents required for their annual report.
+- Programme development. - Promotion of the course to prospective students and funders. - Consideration of applications in collaboration with supervisory teams and the Head of the Graduate School. - Evaluation of project proposals in liaison with the Head of the Graduate School. - Appropriate supervision of the proposed research topic. - The programme specification is updated, if required, annually and approved by the RDC. - The award and assessment regulations are reviewed and updated, if required, annually and approved by the RDC. - Appropriate in course assessments are organised and assessment criteria are communicated to students at the beginning of the course. - Constructive feedback, normally within 15 days unless otherwise agreed, and in an appropriate format. - Oral Examinations are overseen by acting as an Independent Chair.

+- The provision of mandatory training and induction to the course by liaising with the Postgraduate Programme Management Team. - Students are informed of the identities and the support available from Postgraduate Advisors. - That students are provided with a copy of the course handbook. - Regular meetings with student representatives. - Co-ordinate the production of an Annual Quality Improvement Report on the programme for the RDC and respond promptly to feedback on the programme. - The preparation of the self-evaluation document for the periodic review of the course. - The external examiner is kept updated on the MRes and has timely access to documents required for their annual report.